yarnpkg/website/_posts/2018-06-04-yarn-import-package-lock.md

 Currently, we’re planning to add some warnings to users who use both `yarn` and `npm` in the same repository to install packages.
 If there’s a need, we might also try to expand this feature to other lock file formats.
 If you’d like to point out other issues of interoperability, or try your hand at fixing them - we encourage you to [file an issue](https://github.com/yarnpkg/yarn/issues/new) or better, [fix one](https://github.com/yarnpkg/yarn/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3Ahigh-priority) by sending a PR.

-*We highly recommend you to delete the `package-lock.json` file if you decide to use yarn in order to avoid future confusion and possible consistency issues.
+_We highly recommend you to delete the `package-lock.json` file if you decide to use yarn in order to avoid future confusion and possible consistency issues_.